The best Mrs Hinch cleaning tips all in one place, plus the best cleaning products for your home according to the the cleaning queen herself!

 Since shooting to Instagram fame a couple of years ago, Mrs Hinch has made The Pink Stuff a household name too.
-Ideal for cleaning everything from bathroom tiles to old silverware, it’s tough on stains and germs while being easy to use and affordable – as it costs just £1 at Wilko.com.
-It’s also available to buy from Sainsbury’s and Tesco, along with other DIY stores like Robert Dyas.
+Ideal for cleaning everything from bathroom tiles to old silverware, it's tough on stains and germs while being easy to use and affordable - as it costs just £1 at Wilko.com (opens in new tab).
+It's also available to buy from Sainsbury's (opens in new tab) and Tesco (opens in new tab), along with other DIY stores like Robert Dyas (opens in new tab).

 The Pink Stuff comes in a paste, cream or spray making it super versatile.
 Mrs Hinch uses hers to clean the oven and hob largely, but she also revealed that her Dad used the paste to freshen up old silverware that she'd bought from a car boot sale.

 Sophie's dad used the paste to scrub off the grime from the silver goblets before getting the cream out to give them a proper polish.

 Some of Mrs Hinch's tools have come and gone as she finds more effective methods to clean her home, but there's one that's been a constant - the sonic scrubber.
 Looking a little like a giant electric toothbrush, the sonic scrubber is a battery-powered cleaning brush with a non-slip handle and a long head so it can reach into all the nooks and crannies you can't quite get to.